 When a person consumes carbohydrates, the body turns those carbs into sugar, which cells use for energy.

-Significantly limiting the intake of carbs causes the body to burn fat instead of carbs for energy.
-As a result, glucose levels drop.
+Significantly limiting carb intake causes the body to burn fat instead of carbs for energy, causing glucose levels to drop.

 This forces the body to produce ketones, acids that appear in the blood and urine when the body burns fat.
 When the body uses fat as energy and releases ketones, this is called ketosis.

-During ketosis, the body also produces less insulin, and it stores less fat as a result.
+During ketosis, the body also produces less insulin and stores less fat as a result.

-The keto diet may help support weight loss, if this is a goal, by reducing levels of hunger and boosting metabolism.
-It may also help manage type 2 diabetes because the diet can reduce glucose levels.
+The keto diet may help support weight loss, if this is a goal, by burning fat for energy.
+It may also help manage type 2 diabetes.

 Below, we explore how many net carbs various foods contain.
 This measurement excludes fiber and half the amount of sugar alcohols from the total number of carbs in the serving.